PRINCIPAL’S UPDATE

 SPORT NEWS

-• Balonne district trial forms are to be returned to the front office, and the school will then organise the nomination and distribution of the forms to the trial convener.
+Balonne district trial forms should be handed back to the front office, so the school can organise nomination and distribution to the trial convener.

-• South West trial forms need to be sighted and signed by the school, then returned to the student to take to the manager of the team they've been selected for.
+South West trial forms need to be sighted and signed by the school, then returned to the student to take to the team manager they were selected for.

 LIBRARY NEWS